Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 }
 ```

-If you want Jai to do just the typechecking and not to compile anything, the metaprogram (build.jai) should exit after compiler message TYPECHECKED_ALL_WE_CAN (see lines 11B and following).
+If you want Jai to do just the typechecking and not to compile anything, the metaprogram (build.jai) should exit after compiler message `TYPECHECKED_ALL_WE_CAN` (see lines 11B and following).
 On the other hand, if you want to generate code, you can do this after this message (see 30.11_using_notes.jai and how_to 460).

+If you want to output info gathered during compilation, use the phase `PRE_WRITE_EXECUTABLE, which occurs after we have received all the typecheck data, but before COMPLETE (otherwise it would overlap with any diagnostic output printed by the compiler itself, see how_to 490).

 4) `.TYPECHECKED` every time code has passed typechecking, this gives an huge amount of output : see lines (12)-(13).